forter/security-101-for-saas-startups/readme.md

 ### Certifications and Compliance

 * Once your sales starts selling to large customers, they would report back on compliance requirements and certifications related to security.
 First thing - don’t panic.
-Next thing, find an employee that can handle meetings and documentations and is technical enough .
+Next thing, find an employee that can handle meetings and documentations and is technical enough.

-* Try to understand what sections you can get waivers, and limit the certification scope.
+* Try to understand what sections you can get wavers, and limit the certification scope.
 Here are a few examples

     * Even if you need to open another amazon account and move a few services that only two employees have access to, that could be worth your effort.
 It can limit the certification only to that account and two employees

     * Consider separating production services (that serve customers) from back office services (that serve employees) into different accounts.
-Ussually the production account would be more heavily regulated
+Usually the production account would be more heavily regulated

     * Among other things, you would need to perform Penetration Testing.
 During this test you are allowing an external PT vendor to try and circumvent your security and take advantage of vulnerabilities and misconfiguration.